Transverse and Legendrian invariants of cables in combinatorial link Floer homology: Cables and transverse invariant

 \begin{proof}[Proof of Theorem \ref{chekanov}]

-We want to show that $\eta(K)=0$ if and only if $\eta(K_{p,-pk \pm 1})=0$.
-First, we need to show that $\eta(K)=0$ if and only if its projection $\eta'(K)$ to the fully collapsed complex is $0$.
+We want to show that $\hat{\eta}(L)=0$ if and only if $\hat{\eta}(\mathcal{L}_{p,q})=0$ for the mentioned values of $p$ and $q$.
+First, we need to show that $\hat{\eta}(L)=0$ if and only if its projection $\hat{\eta}'(L)$ to the fully collapsed complex is $0$.
 Actually, this is true for any homology class.
-Suppose $D$ is a grid diagram for $K$.
+Suppose $D$ is a grid diagram for $L$.
 Let us consider the short exact sequence in \ref{quasi} again.

 \\

 From the induced long exact sequence, we can infer that projection of any homology class $\alpha=[\xi]$ is $0$ then $\xi$ is in the image of $V_{i}- V_{j}$ which implies $\alpha=[\xi]=0$ since $V_{i}- V_{j}$ is null-homotopic.
 Conversely if $\alpha=0$ then obviously its projection is $0$.
 Iteration of this argument proves our claim.\\